Corporate and Social Responsibility

 2) Being wise consumers.
 CTG is committed to purchasing from vendors that share our concern for the environment and to purchasing products that are, wherever possible, environmentally friendly.
 We seek out property management companies for our leased spaces that offer environmentally-friendly space and provide services, such as recycling programs, that support our environmental goals.

 CTG's corporate headquarters are located in a historic district of Buffalo.

-Both of these buildings present challenging property management issues.
-Nevertheless, we have been able to make significant improvements to reduce their energy footprint over our years of ownership.
+Both of these buildings present challenging property management issues, however, CTG has been able to make significant improvements to reduce their energy footprint over our years of ownership.
 There are currently no environment regulatory actions pending against CTG.